You are here

 Altar no. 3: I Choose to Remember Us Whole extends Daniel Alexander Jones’s ALTAREDSTATES initiative which is housed at the CalArts Center for New Performance.
 Prior explorations were produced by CNP with support from New York Live Arts and NEFA, with commissioning funds from the Public Theater.
 ALTAREDSTATES invites participants into an intentional relationship with unseen forces that shape our lived realities, including waves of history, culture, cosmology, and Soul.
 Altars have traditionally served as meeting places between the material and the numinous, among and across a range of cultures and artistic forms.

 I Choose To Remember Us Whole is affiliated with the number 3 and has three core components:

-Two — five altars imagined and manifested in response to the core theme, created by Seattle-based collaborators:
+One — five altars imagined and manifested in response to the core theme, created by Seattle-based collaborators:

 Valerie Curtis-Newton (UW School of Drama, Founding Artistic Director The Hansberry Project)